 Comment from ML: These discoveries of gas do not add significantly to Australia’s fuel security since they are developed by international oil companies (unlike many other hydrocarbon-producing nations Australia lacks a national oil company) and are destined primarily for export.

 Interestingly, the Elfin-1 discovery is in significantly deeper water than developed projects such as Northwest Shelf, Gorgon and Wheatstone that are all much closer to shore and in water depths of 200m or less.

-The gas industry (and the politicians riding the back of the WA resource boom) are currently reeling from the recent decision by the Australian company Woodside to abandon building a LNG plant at James Price Point due to (it said) spiraling costs.
+The gas industry (and the politicians riding the back of the WA resource boom) are currently reeling from the recent decision by the Australian company Woodside to abandon building an LNG plant at James Price Point due to (it said) spiraling costs.
 However, environmentalists and indigenous groups in the area were overjoyed at the news.
 There is now talk of using floating LNG processing facilities.
 If Elfin-1 was ever to be developed we might imagine that a floating LNG facility would be used due to the distance of this field from the WA coast.

-If costs have killed the James Price Point development one wonders if development of the Elfin-1 discovery would ever be economic.
+If costs have killed the James Price Point development one wonders if the development of the Elfin-1 discovery would ever be economic.